 Originally written by Tzi Yong Sam Sim, and first published on the GlobaLex web site in February 2007, this narrative guide to the sources of law and legal system in Singapore provides links to the online sources mentioned.
 The latest update, from March 2017, is by Chai Yee Xin, a law librarian at Singapore Management University.
 All previous versions of the guide, including updates in September/October 2007 and July 2008 by Arundhati Ashok Satkalmi, and in January 2013 by Charlotte Gill, may also be accessed.

-IPOS is the government agency that formulates and administers IP laws in Singapore.
-Legal resources available on its web site include the relevant Acts and Regulations (pdf), legal decisions, 2003 onwards, Legislation update, 2014 onwards, forms, and Hearings and Mediation Group practice circulars 2009 onwards.
+The Intellectual Property Office of Singapore (IPOS) is the government agency that formulates and administers IP laws in Singapore.
+Legal resources available on its web site include the relevant Acts and Regulations (PDF), legal decisions, 2003 onwards, Legislation update, 2014 onwards, forms, and Hearings and Mediation Group practice circulars 2009 onwards.

 The Law Gazette is the official monthly journal of the Law Society of Singapore, including digests of recent cases and legislation, with archive January 2000 onwards.

 The Law Society of Singapore is the representative body for all lawyers in Singapore.
 Its site provides information for and about the legal profession in Singapore, notably a directory covering individual lawyers, law firms, notaries public and commissioners for oaths; practice directions and circulars (in Members’ Library, requiring log-in); calendar of events; and information on how to qualify and how to set up a legal practice (select “Running Your Practice”).
 Publications include the Society’s Law Gazette 2000 onwards.